Don’t Believe the ’69 Hype!

 - - - - -

-Join us for an artist talk and panel on the mythologies and realities of the 1969 Criminal Code reform and its impact on the lives of queers, sex workers, and those seeking abortions.
-The event will begin with a brief talk from artist/activist Ryan Conrad whose commissioned video projection Don't Believe The Hype! will be on display in Ottawa’s gay village throughout Pride week as part of Knot Projections 2019: Imagining Publics, an extended public projection series involving five local artists.
-Ryan’s talk will be followed by context-setting commentary from Tom Hooper (Historian; Faculty Member @ York University), Ummni Khan (Associate Professor, Law and Legal Studies @ Carleton University) and Darrah Teitel (Playwright; Campaign Officer, Action Canada).
+Don't Believe the 69' Hype! was an artist talk and panel on the mythologies and realities of the 1969 Criminal Code reform and its impact on the lives of queers, sex workers, and those seeking abortions.
+The event began with a brief talk from artist/activist Ryan Conrad whose commissioned video projection Don't Believe The Hype! is on display in Ottawa’s gay village from August 16th-25th as part of Knot Projections 2019: Imagining Publics, an extended public projection series involving five local artists.
+Ryan’s brief talk about the work was followed by context-setting commentary from Tom Hooper (Historian; Faculty Member @ York University), Ummni Khan (Associate Professor, Law and Legal Studies @ Carleton University) and Darrah Teitel (Playwright; Campaign Officer, Action Canada).

 Ryan Conrad is artist, activist, and scholar based in Ottawa.
 He is currently a SSHRC postdoctoral fellow in the Cinema & Media Studies Program at York University where he is working on a manuscript entitled 'Radical VIHsion: Canadian AIDS Film & Video.'
 Previously he held a postdoctoral fellowship at Carleton University with the AIDS Activist History Project.
 He earned a PhD from the Centre for the Interdisciplinary Study of Society and Culture at Concordia University and an MFA in interdisciplinary studio arts from the Maine College of Art.